Simon-0711/ta_lyrics_sentiment_classification/README.md

 In this project we will use the Github project https://github.com/workmanjack/lyric-mood-classification as our starting point.
 We will utilize the developed CNN for mood classification based on lyrics in this project and apply it to our dataset (https://www.kaggle.com/datasets/neisse/scrapped-lyrics-from-6-genres?select=lyrics-data.csv).
 The data of the dataset needs to be downloaded from heibox (https://heibox.uni-heidelberg.de/d/e7f92e149b804a82be8b/) and the <em>data</em> folder containing the .csv files needs to be placed in the <em> ta_lyrics_sentiment_classification/data_exploration/ </em> folder.

 #### Utilized libraries
 The utilized libraries can be found in our requirements.txt file in the backend directory of our Github project.
 In general, the code of our project can be started by simply using the command ``` docker-compose up ```, which installs, builds and starts all necessary services and libraries.
-Only docker (preferably in Linux or WSL2) is a prerequisite.
-Please note that it might take up to ~5 minutes to start the application properly, based on your system.
+Only docker (preferably on Linux or WSL2) is a prerequisite.
+Please note that it may take up to ~5 minutes to start the application properly, based on your system.

 ### wait-for-it.sh
 The wait-for-it.sh script used for the elasticsearch component was taken from https://github.com/vishnubob/wait-for-it.
-It is used to check if the elasticsearch node is already started, and if so, execute further steps to create the neccessary indicies or fill es with dummy data.
+It is used to check if the elasticsearch node is already started, and if so, execute further steps to create the neccessary indicators or fill them with dummy data.

 #### Contributions
-See commit history.
+See commit history for further information.

+##### Simon Pavicic
+- React Frontend
+- Data analysis of Kaggle data
+- Connection Frontend to FastAPI
+- Preprocessing pipeline
+- Code Standards (PEP8, Functions)

+##### Max Ludwig
+- CNN creation, testing and implementation
+- FastAPI backend creation
+- Infrastructure setup
+- Data analysis of Kaggle data

+##### Pascal Hansen
+- Genius lyrics scraping
+- Lastfm tags scraping (for mood ground truth labels)
+- Elasticsearch (index creation, adding documents, …)
+- Initial lyrics normalization
+- TF-IDF lyrics representation

 ## Project state

 #### Data analysis
 ##### Data Sources, Preprocessing and Basic Statistics
-For a detailed description of the data analysis performed please see *ta_lyrics_sentiment_classification/data_exploration/readme.md* as well as the jupyter notebooks found under *ta_lyrics_sentiment_classification/data_exploration/*.
+For a detailed description of the data analysis performed please see *ta_lyrics_sentiment_classification/data_exploration/readme.md* as well as the jupyter notebooks located under *ta_lyrics_sentiment_classification/data_exploration/*.
 ##### Experiments
 <img src="images/no_experiments_meme.png" width="300"/>

 #### Planning state
 So far we have performed data analysis on lyrics and artist data from kaggle (see data analysis readme).
-Furthermore based on the labels found in the baseline paper for this project we have scraped the kaggle and last.fm dataset to see whether or not the lyrics are suitable for an ML driven sentiment classification approach.
+Furthermore, based on the labels found in the baseline paper for this project we have scraped the kaggle and last.fm dataset to see whether or not the lyrics are suitable for an ML driven sentiment classification approach.
 Based on the given datasets and planning state, we have two major options to choose from in order to recommend similar songs (sentiment) based on the input lyrics or song name given by the user.

 *Option 1:*
 Most of the songs that are in the kaggle dataset are also found in the last.fm database (accessible via last.fm API).
-Therefore the kaggle songs can be labeled based on the user input found in the last.fm data.
+Therefore, the kaggle songs can be labeled based on the user input found in the last.fm data.
 Using these labels we can train our own ML model using the labels as the gold labels for the model.
 New songs get classified by this model.
 Best matching songs for the same sentiment get ordered by cosine similarity in order to give the best recommendation for the same sentiment.

 *Option 2:*
 We are not able to label our songs from the kaggle dataset, since they are not included in the last.fm dataset.
-However we can determine similar songs based on combinations of cosine similarity, pearson, clustering and non negative matrix factorization (NMF).
+However we can identify similar songs based on combinations of cosine similarity, pearson, clustering and non-negative matrix factorization (NMF).
 Furthermore it is possible to think of additionally labeling each songs sentiment based on new keywords we defined that were found often in the kaggle dataset.

 #### Future planning
 As you can see in our data analysis, we found that ~ 93,4 % of the songs in the kaggle dataset are contained in the last.fm dataset.
 Furthermore, we can assign moods based on the labels found in the last.fm dataset for ~ 15,02 % of all songs.
 After first adjustments, the ratio can be even expanded to 24,58 % by modifying the keywords for the moods.
 This may not seem like much, however, since our overall database consists of 200.00 songs, this presents us a solid base of training data.
-Hence we will chose option 1 (see previous section Planning state) to classify song sentiments and recommend similar songs based on the lyric or song name input.
+Therefore, we will chose option 1 (see previous section Planning state) to classify song sentiments and recommend similar songs based on the lyric or song name input.
 For the complete analysis on the distributions, please refer to our data analysis.

 Following a short depiction of our aimed preprocessing steps for our ML model:
 - Tokenization